imskm/kore-doc/api/pgsql.md

 ### Description

-Cleanup a previously initialize pgsql data structure and relinquish the database connection it held.
+Cleanup a previously initialized pgsql data structure and relinquish the database connection it held.

 | Parameter | Description |
 | --- | --- |